The Bay of Kotor

 The majority of the Bay of Kotor in one photo

-However, we were only getting started, the Panda was purring like a beauty and AJ was blasting around corners like a madman.
-This dreamy combination meant we were ready to head to Lovćen national park.
+However, we were only getting started, the Fiat Panda was purring like a beauty and AJ was blasting around corners like a madman.
+This dreamy combination meant we were ready to head to Lovćen National Park.
 The roads got worse but the views continued improving and eventually we reached the car park for the mountain.
-To reach the top you walk through a tunnel and up over 400 steps, but the burning legs are worth it for the panoramic view for miles.
+To reach the top we walked through a tunnel and up over 400 steps, but the burning legs were worth it for the panoramic views of forested mountain slopes.

 Top of the mountain path leading away